 You are a person of influence…to someone.
 You are a person who someone, somewhere looks at.
 They watch your lifestyle.
 They observe your postings on social media.
 You might be their parent.
 You might be their church leader or pastor.
 You might be their teacher.
 You might just be someone a little older than them.
 But whether you like it or not, you have influence in this world to someone.
 And my heart is grieved when those with larger audiences ignore the burden of their influence.

 It may seem like nothing to you, but what you do matters.
 What you say matters.
 How you approach conflict and criticism matters, especially the larger your platform.
 Friend, whether you’re a pastor of a mega church or a stay at home parent, you need to be held accountable.
 You need to allow yourself room for someone else to shape you into the best person you can be, especially as a Christian.
-And to be clear: you don’t have to be a Christian to be a person of influence; my readers just tend to be a lot of pastors.
+And to be clear: you don’t have to be a Christian to be a person of influence; my readers just tend to be a lot of Christians and pastors.
 Allow people access to your life to be your accountability; the ones that can be your support system but also the people that will call you on your crap.
 Allow people to speak life into you even and especially when it seems like little life actually exists.
 You are human and you will face circumstances that make you want to act out foolishly, take revenge, speak gossip, or whatever else.
 Choose wisely how you respond even when life isn’t the greatest because someone is watching you.
 Your kids, your students, your congregants, your neighbors, your siblings and so many others are watching you, especially those of you who profess to be Christians.
 They are watching to see your response.

 Some just fail more loudly than others.